aleenakelkar/Block-Blast/README.md

 - Contributed to repo

 #### William Getts:
+- Worked on the bug with overlapping/disappering pieces
+- Worked on code to display game on VGA screen
+- Worked on scoring logic
+- Contributed to repo

 ### Timeline of Work Completed
 - 4/21: Started on initializing the files and coming up with ideas on how to start.
 Also looked at old tetris files and labs and copied some work.